 On or about February 10, 2003, Peter J. Ratican, a shareholder and former executive officer and director of MHP, commenced an action against the Company in the Superior Court of the State of California, alleging that the Company had breached his consulting agreement with it and claiming damages in excess of \$700,000.
 On March 11, 2003, Mr. Ratican obtained an attachment in the amount of \$767,000 against the Company in connection with his claim.
-The Company is defending the action and there has been no pre-trial discovery to date.
+The Company is defending the action.
+There has been little pre-trial discovery to date.
+The Company has moved for a declaration regarding certain tax issues relating to Mr. Ratican s consulting contract, and the motion is pending.
 The attachment has been offset against the liability recorded in connection with this matter.